Bounteous17/testing-code-challenge/README.md

 - You would notice that different solutions has been used for fixing same issues during the errors resolutions of this exercises.
 Is just a way to show different approaches.
 - Also the unit tests has been made using different approaches for obtaining the same objective.
 Like using `toEqual` and `toMatchSnapshot`
 - For more complex tests I prefere to use Node `assert` native library.
+- The docker image is based on `linux/amd64`.
+This is not prepared for running on `ARM` based systemd.
+- In case there was an `.env` file needed I would have used `dotenv` solution for encrypting and shareing the cotent with the team members.